 I am an assistant professor in the School of Computing and Information Sciences at Florida International University, where I am the director of the Strategic Adversarial Multiagent Artificial Intelligence Lab (SAM AI).

 I designed and taught a new Game Theory course (CAP-5993/4993) in spring 2017 (students enrolled from computer science, statistics, bioinformatics, and electrical and computer engineering departments).
 See the first lecture here.
 Here are slides providing an overview of my research from the recent SCIS Information Session.

 In fall 2017 I am designing and teaching a new undergraduate class Artificial Intelligence (CAP 4630).
-Video from AI workshop at FIU's ShellHacks Hackathon, "Artificial Intelligence: From Poker Agents to Hurricane Prediction."
+See related post "How undergraduate AI should be taught" from my new blog.
+See also video from AI workshop at FIU's ShellHacks Hackathon, "Artificial Intelligence: From Poker Agents to Hurricane Prediction."

 I have a PhD in computer science from Carnegie Mellon University and A.B. in math from Harvard University (see my CV here).
 I'm interested in artificial intelligence, game theory, multiagent systems, multiagent learning, large-scale optimization, large-scale data analysis and analytics, and knowledge representation.
 See my research statement for elaboration.
 My dissertation was on scalable approaches for computing game-theoretic solution concepts and learning in imperfect-information games.
 Here are slides from my thesis defense that also provide an overview of several topics of active study in multiagent systems and computational game theory.